Employment assignments

 To qualify for a highly skilled professional work permit, minimum salary requirements must be met.

-For a national work and residence authorization for highly qualified professionals, the level of education required is a higher education diploma or a higher-level professional degree, or three years of relevant professional experience.
+B) The national highly skilled professional permit.
+For a national work/residence permit for highly qualified professionals, the level of education required is a higher education diploma or a higher-level professional degree, or three years of equivalent professional experience.

-Family members can join as dependents with these types of permits.
+Family members can obtain residence permits as dependents with these types of permits.
+The spouse is authorized to work under the family residence permit.

 Entry based on international agreements